-There are two ways to run a PowerShell script.
+There are several ways to run a PowerShell script.

 Before running any scripts on a new PowerShell installation, you must first set an appropriate Execution Policy, e.g. Set-ExecutionPolicy RemoteSigned